 When you stick with this for one month after the first couple of days you’re going to notice the things you ARE getting done.
 You’re going to feel better about yourself.
 You’re going to get a better perspective on the volume of things you take care of, every single day.
 You’re going to learn the habit of celebrating your achievements.
 Truly, you will feel so much more confident and powerful and present in everything you do.

-Will you try keeping a reverse to do list?
-Send me email at email@example.com I’d love to hear about your experience and what you found most helpful.
+Will you try keeping a reverse to-do list?
+Send me an email at email@example.com I’d love to hear about your experience and what you found most helpful.

 I’m curious, is your business growing the way you want it to?
 If you’re feeling a little bit stuck or unsure of next steps.
 Schedule a complimentary 20-minute private Clarity Session with me through this link https://bit.ly/2qVMn9j I can’t wait to hear from you.